 Alcohol withdrawal is a serious condition that may rapidly become life-threatening.
 Not everyone experiences withdrawal in the same way.
-This is why immediate and longer-term care is needed for those going through detox.
+For these reasons, immediate and longer-term care is needed for those going through detox.
 Medical professionals are trained to monitor and safely treat withdrawal.